slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"In the business world, the rearview mirror is always clearer than the windshield."
 -- Warren Buffett [1930]*

+> *"Dreams are illustrations from the book your soul is writing about you."
+-- Marsha Norman [1947]*

+> *"Goals are dreams with deadlines."
+-- Diana Scharf Hunt [1952]*

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker [1954]*